ONLYOFFICE/onlyoffice.github.io/sdkjs-plugins/content/mendeley/README.md

 sudo supervisorctl restart ds:docservice
 ```

+This plugin doesn't work in desktop editor, because has problem with authorization.
+We know about this problem and will try to fix it in the feature.

 ## User feedback and support

 To ask questions and share feedback, use Issues in this repository.